gered/clj-browserchannel/README.md

 communication between ClojureScript and Clojure using Google Closure BrowserChannel.

-## goog.net.BrowserChannel

-From the Google Closure API: "A [BrowserChannel][1] simulates a bidirectional socket over HTTP.
-It is the basis of the Gmail Chat IM connections to the server."
+From the [Google Closure API][1]:

+> A BrowserChannel simulates a bidirectional socket over HTTP.
+> It is the basis of the Gmail Chat IM connections to the server.

-The javascript api of BrowserChannel is open-source and part of the Google Closure library.
+The JavaScript API of BrowserChannel is open-source and part of the Google Closure library.
 The server component is not, as is noted in the Google Closure book ("Closure: The Definitive Guide by Michael Bolin").